piwheels/piwheels/docs/add.rst

-This utility is intended to permit administrators to tweak the content of the database to correct issues that arise from either incorrect scraping of the PyPI history, inadvertant mistakes made with :doc:`remove`, or other inconsistencies found in the database.
+This utility is intended to permit administrators to tweak the content of the database to correct issues that arise from either incorrect scraping of the PyPI history, inadvertent mistakes made with :doc:`remove`, or other inconsistencies found in the database.

 The utility can be run in a batch mode with :option:`--yes` but still requires